How Do I Get My Compound Into Phase I?

 Regulatory T-cells (Treg) play an essential role in the control of immune responses to self and foreign antigens maintaining the balance between immunity and tolerance.

 'Omic technologies and systems biology research provide a comprehensive view of the genetic, protein and biochemical nature of disease.

 Automated Tissue Culture Cell Fixation And Staining In Microplates

 Fluorescence microscopy has traditionally been performed on microscope slides, but there is a growing trend towards the use of 96- and 384-well microplates as this allows greater number of samples to be easily processed and automated.
 By Paul Held Ph.
 D., Bridget Bishop, and Peter Banks, Ph.
 D., BioTek Instruments, Inc.

-Analysis Of Nuclear Stained Cells - Using The Cytation™3 Cell Imaging Multi-Mode Microplate Reader With DAPI-Stained Cells
+How To Analyze Nuclear Stained Cells Using A Multi-Mode Microplate Reader With DAPI-Stained Cells

 The imaging and analysis of fluorescently stained cells has traditionally been accomplished using manual microscopic methods with low numbers of samples, while the analysis of higher sample numbers requires the use of very expensive dedicated microscopes.

 Automating Methods To Improve Assay Performance Suitable For Highthroughput Screening (HTS)